OWRC/interpolants/modelling/waterbudgetmodel.md

 <iframe src="https://golang.oakridgeswater.ca/pages/OWRC23WB.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>

-_Sample outputs from the water budget model (v.2405)_
+_Sample outputs (mm/yr) from the water budget model (v.2405)_

 <br>

 # Executive Summary

-- Integrated groundwater surface water numerical model
+- Integrated groundwater surface water numerical model.
-- Built for fast computation
+- Built for fast computation.
-- 12.1M x 50x50 m cells x 6-hourly time-step x 20 years
+- 12.4M x 60x60 m cells x 6-hourly time-step x >20 years.
-- Simulates evaporation, runoff, infiltration, watertable elevations, groundwater discharge and recharge occurring in response to a rainfall and/or snowmelt event.
+- Simulates evaporation, runoff, infiltration, watertable elevations, groundwater discharge and recharge occurring in response to a rainfall and/or snowmelt events.
-- Model simulates from the hydrological water year 2002 (Oct 10, 2001)
+- Model simulates from the hydrological water year 2003 (Oct 10, 2002).
 - Runs on regional climate data-fields:
-    - ECCC Precipitation collected from [CaPA-RDPA](https://eccc-msc.github.io/open-data/msc-data/nwp_hrdpa/readme_hrdpa_en/)
+    - ECCC Precipitation collected from [CaPA-HRDPA](https://eccc-msc.github.io/open-data/msc-data/nwp_hrdpa/readme_hrdpa_en/).
-    - NOAA Snowmelt collected from [SNODAS](https://nsidc.org/data/g02158/versions/1)
+    - NOAA Snowmelt collected from [SNODAS](https://nsidc.org/data/g02158/versions/1).
-    - $T_a$, $r$, $u$ interpolated from [MSC](http://climate.weather.gc.ca/historical_data/search_historic_data_e.html)
+    - Air temperature $(T_a)$, relative humidity $(r)$ and windspeed $(u)$ interpolated from [MSC](http://climate.weather.gc.ca/historical_data/search_historic_data_e.html).
-    - Potential evaporation $(E_a)$ determined using the [empirical wind functions of Penman (1948)](/interpolants/modelling/waterbudget/data.html#atmospheric-demand-e_a)
+    - Potential evaporation $(E_a)$ determined using the [empirical wind functions of Penman (1948)](/interpolants/modelling/waterbudget/data.html#atmospheric-demand-e_a).

-- Explicit soil moisture accounting (SMA) scheme
+- Explicit soil moisture accounting (SMA) scheme.
-- Cold content energy balance snowpack model when SNODAS was unavailable (pre-2010)
+- Cold content energy balance snowpack model when SNODAS was unavailable (pre-2010).
-- Distribution function based shallow groundwater model with groundwater feedback mechanisms, following TOPMODEL
+- Distribution function based shallow groundwater model with groundwater feedback mechanisms (e.g., Dunnian runoff), following TOPMODEL.
-- Steepest decent cascade overland flow routing
+- Steepest decent cascade overland flow routing.

 <br>

+**Contents**

 * TOC
 {:toc}

 # Introduction
-The following is a description of the regionally-distributed runoff/recharge model, the water budget tool located on our website, hereinafter referred to as the "*model*".
+The following is a description of the regionally-distributed runoff/recharge model, the water budget tool located on our website, hereinafter referred to in its entirety as the "*model*".

-The model's primary intention is to project land surface moisture distribution for the purposes of estimating regional groundwater recharge.
-It utilizes hydrological model procedures that are amenable to local data availability.
-While the model can simulate stream flow discharge and overland runoff at any point in space, the model is not intended for rainfall runoff modelling; outputs from this model will be used to constrain regional groundwater models within the 30,000km² Oak Ridges Moraine Groundwater Program jurisdiction of southern Ontario.
-That said, mean daily streamflow remains the primary calibration target.
+The model's primary intention is to project land surface moisture distribution for the purposes of estimating regional groundwater-surface water interactions, namely groundwater recharge and discharge.
+It utilizes hydrological model procedures that are amenable to data availability local to southern Ontario Canada.
+While the model can simulate stream flow discharge and overland runoff at any point in space, the model is not intended for rainfall runoff modelling; outputs from this model will be used to constrain regional groundwater models within the 30,000km² Oak Ridges Moraine Groundwater Program jurisdiction.
+That said, mean daily streamflow at >150 gauges remains the primary calibration target.

-This model is currently in beta mode, and its use for practical application should proceed with caution.
+This model is currently deemed experimental, and its use for practical application should proceed with caution.
 Users should be aware that model results posted online will always be subject to change.
 Ultimately, the intent of this model is to produced ranges of long-term (monthly average) water budget metrics (precipitation, runoff, evaporation, recharge, moisture state, etc.) as a hydrological *reference* for the [partners of the ORMGP](https://www.oakridgeswater.ca/).
-This reference is maintained in real-time, [updated by the ORMGP server center](/interpolants/#servers).
+This reference is maintained in real-time, updated by the ORMGP [Near Real-time Climate Data Service](/interpolants/sources/climate-data-service.html).

-The model is physically based in that mass is conserved and processes are not constrained to any particular timestep.
-The model conceptualization has maintained parameters that speaks to the common physical hydrology lexicon, with parameters such as percent impervious, conductivity of surficial soils, etc. The model is a hydrological model integrated with a TOPMODEL groundwater system.
+The model is physically based in that mass is conserved and processes are not constrained to any particular time-step.
+The model conceptualization has maintained parameters that speaks to the common physical hydrology lexicon, with parameters such as percent impervious, soil conductivity, extinction depth, depression storage, etc. The model is a hydrological model integrated with a TOPMODEL-inspired conceptual groundwater system.
 The source code is [open and free to use](https://github.com/maseology/rdrr).
 Below is the description of the model procedures that have been codified.

+## The Pragmatic Model Design Philosophy

+The model is deemed an *integrated* groundwater/surface water model although its build differs from most integrated models used in practice.
+With current technology, to arrive at an estimate of the distribution of groundwater recharge, modellers must choose between standard rainfall-runoff hydrologic models that neglect the role of groundwater feedback mechanisms (e.g., high water tables limiting the capacity of recharge rates) or move toward integrated groundwater/surface water models with their complicated data input and their *long* run times.

+Here, a pragmatic approach to recharge model design is followed to maintain an explicit representation of the shallow groundwater system, while maximizing computational performance.
+The proposed model design allows for uncertainty analysis to be readily performed on a large-scale model domain (>10,000 km²) at a fine spatial distribution (<hectare grid cells) and temporal scale (<daily time-steps).

+The proposed model incorporates a systematic framework with a diverse range of common hydrologic procedures, concurrent code selection, topological sorting of distributed environmental processes and an optimized IO strategy.
+Altogether, the model rivals the quick performance of rainfall-runoff models while still providing comparable groundwater-surface water interactions obtained using computationally expensive integrated models.

+> Today, as we modellers come to the realization that Moore’s Law is not panning out, the models we apply in decision-making, and the due diligence we maintain investigating our models’ uncertainty, ultimately require pragmatism in their design.

 # Codification